Sebbe/sebbe.github.com/_posts/2017-03-20-creating-your-own-facets.md

     };
 }
 ```

-The last property we send in in the FacetItem is css class so we can get icons next to the facet name.
-I have used here the ones that episerver provide for the "active, scheduled, expired and inactive" for their campaign  status group.

 The last property we send in the FacetItem is css class so we can get icons next to the facet name.
 I have used here the ones that episerver provide for the "active, scheduled, expired and inactive" for their campaign  status group.